johndimm/donelist/public/USER_GUIDE.md

 **Import Failing**:
 - Ensure the file is valid JSON
-- Check that it was exported from Done List
+- Check that it was exported from Freedom of Choice
 - Verify the file structure matches expected format

 ---